-- 1. In the navigation pane, click Administration > Appliances/Servers > Platform Equipment. - 2.
-Do one of the following: - To edit an existing switch, click the name of the switch in the list pane. - To create a new switch, click New.
-Note:

-The General tab in the details pane displays parameters for the new or existing switch.

-- 3. Select the Switch tab. - 4.
-Under Layer 3, in the Protocol type list, select ISDN User. - 5.
-In the Central office type list, select Euro-ISDN. - Note:

-For information about configuring the remaining parameters for the switch, see Configuring Primary Voice Switches and Service Appliances.

-6. After setting all desired parameters for the switch, click Save.
+- 1. In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
+The Platform Equipment page opens. - 2.
+Do one of the following: - To edit an existing switch, click the name of the switch in the List pane. - To create a new switch, click New. - Note: The General tab in the Details pane displays parameters for the new or existing switch. - 3.
+Select the Switch tab. - 4.
+Under Layer 3, in the Protocol type list, select ISDN User. - In the Central office type list, select Euro-ISDN.
+Note: For information about configuring the remaining parameters for the switch, see Configuring Primary Voice Switches and Service Appliances on page 98. - 6.
+After setting all desired parameters for the switch, click Save.